Jasmineeds/coe332-final/README.md

 - Continuously listens to the Redis queue
 - Processes jobs and stores results in the result database

+### Kubernetes

+- **Deployment**: Manages application state, including replicas, resources, and container images.
+- **Pod**: Represents a running instance of a process in the cluster, including one or more containers.
+- **PVC (Persistent Volume Claim)**: Requests persistent storage for data retention even when Pods are deleted or restarted.
+- **Service**: Exposes applications running on Pods for network communication with other services.
+- **Ingress**: Controls external access to services, defining routing rules for traffic.

 ## AI Usage Disclaimer